-The Advanced Endoscopy Fellowship Program provides intense EUS and ERCP training with the goal of developing future leaders in the field.
+The Advanced Endoscopy Fellowship provides intense endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP) training with the goal of developing future leaders in the field.

 The program can be tailored to meet individual needs, allowing greater emphasis on either EUS or ERCP to facilitate research efforts.

-In addition, you will actively participate as a member of our GI Bleeding Team Service and in the interpretation of capsule endoscopy.
-Exposure to other advanced procedures such as EMR and luminal stenting is made available depending on your needs and existing opportunities.
+In addition, you actively participate as a member of the GI Bleeding Team and in the interpretation of capsule endoscopy.
+Exposure to other advanced procedures, such as endoscopic mucosal resection (EMR) and luminal stenting, is made available depending on your needs and existing opportunities.

 An animal lab is available in which you may design and perform animal studies, and acquire basic skills and enhanced exposure to new and advanced endoscopic techniques.
 A complete text and video library is available to augment teaching.